Manx Regiment: Origin

-World War II
+Second World War

 Mobilisation

-In February 1939 the existing AA defences came under the control of a new Anti-Aircraft Command.
+In February 1939, the existing AA defences came under the control of a new Anti-Aircraft Command.
 In June, as the international situation worsened, a partial mobilisation of the TA was begun in a process known as 'couverture', whereby each AA unit did a month's tour of duty in rotation to man selected AA gun and searchlight positions.
 On 24 August, ahead of the declaration of war, AA Command was fully mobilised and moved to its war stations, with LAA units distributed to defend Vulnerable Points (VPs) such as factories, docks and airfields.
 During this mobilisation the regiment formed a third battery, numbered 129, on 26 August.
 15th (IoM) LAA Regiment sailed to Liverpool to take up air defence of the River Mersey and war was declared on 3 September.

 15th LAA Regiment formed part of a new 53rd Light Anti-Aircraft Brigade that was forming in 4th Anti-Aircraft Division, which was responsible for defending the industrial areas of North West England.
 During the period of the Phoney War the AA defences of NW England were not tested in action, and the time was spent in equipping and training the TA units.

-After the entry of Italy into the war in June 1940 there was an urgent need to reinforce British forces in the Middle East, and a series of convoys began shipping troops (including AA units) on the six-week journey via the Cape of Good Hope and the Red Sea to Egypt.
+After the entry of Italy into the war, in June 1940, there was an urgent need to reinforce British forces in the Middle East, and a series of convoys began shipping troops (including AA units) on the six-week journey via the Cape of Good Hope and the Red Sea to Egypt.
 15th LAA Regiment was one of the first units selected (leaving the UK as The Blitz was starting) and arrived in January 1941.
 It initially joined GHQ Reserve with 122 LAA Bty detached from 13th LAA Rgt also under its command.
 By then the Italian invasion of Egypt had been defeated, but the commitments of Middle East Forces were widening, including campaigns in East Africa and Greece.
 The regiment was split up, with each battery being detached to a different campaign.